Welcome to the home of W4GTA, the Tri-States Amateur Radio Club!

 The TSARC owns and operates one of the amateur radio repeaters in the NW Georgia area.
 Our W4GTA 2 meter repeater located high atop (2473′ ASL) Lookout Mountain in GA, operates on 145.350 (minus offset & a pl tone of 100.0 Hz) and is open to all properly licensed Amateur Radio Operators.
 The W4GTA repeater has some of the best coverage in this area, it covers all of NW GA, South down toward Calhoun, West into Alabama as well as Chattanooga, TN and North.

 If you would like to help support our efforts to maintain this repeater and it’s coverage, think about joining the Tri-States Amateur Radio Club.
-It costs less than 1/2 of a cheap cup of coffee per week!
+At only $18 per year, it costs less than 1/2 of a cheap cup of coffee per month!

 Also, some of our members own, operate and maintain repeaters and other types of systems that are open for all properly licensed Amateur Radio Operators to use.
 You can find out more about many of these systems by checking out our Repeater Listings.

 Come try us out, we think you’ll find what your looking for here!